rgk/node-roman-numerals-converter/README.md

 # node-roman-numerals-converter
-Convert roman numeral strings into integers via node.js
+Convert roman numeral strings into integers with Node.js.

+Check tests for use cases.